Local temp: 3°C / 37°F Our location

 The rear portion of the building abuts the original Romanesque building of the former St. Michael's Church, where Jan Hus preached at the beginning of the 15th century.
 The Hotel U Prince was originally a showpiece house, which was reconstructed in the past.
-Right up to the present, its walls have preserved original, valuable constructional elements, including stone portals and Gothic wells.
-The carefully reconstructed Baroque façade of the Hotel U Prince is from the first half of the 18th-century.
+Right up to the present, its walls have been originally preserved with valuable constructional elements, including stone portals and Gothic wells.
+The carefully reconstructed Baroque façade of the Hotel U Prince stems from the first half of the 18th-century.